Miguel Ferrer: Career

-Ferrer again played a medical examiner on the small screen, Dr. Garret Macy, in the television crime/drama series Crossing Jordan (2001–07).
+In 2000, Ferrer was slated to appear in the CBS live television play of Fail Safe alongside his cousin George Clooney.
+Cast in the role of U.S. Air Force Colonel Cascio, Ferrer rehearsed the live production with the rest of the cast for three weeks and was featured in promotional materials for the teleplay, but had to drop out before the live broadcast due to a commitment to shoot a pilot for NBC named "Sheriff's Homicide" based on the James Ellroy book "My Dark Places."
+Ferrer was replaced in the role by John Diehl.
+The following year, Ferrer again played a medical examiner on the small screen, Dr. Garret Macy, in the television crime/drama series Crossing Jordan (2001–07).
 In August 2003, Ferrer made his New York stage debut in the off-Broadway production of The Exonerated.
 In 2004, Ferrer performed as the voice of the Heretic leader in the video game Halo 2.
 Ferrer took voice-over roles in the TV series Robot Chicken (2006) and American Dad!
 (2007).
 He played Jonas Bledsoe on NBC's Bionic Woman series and in 2009 also starred in another NBC series, Kings, as a military commander of Gath.

 Ferrer played Los Angeles Police Lieutenant Felix Valdez in the 2011 Lifetime police procedural drama, The Protector.
 Also, in 2011, he had a multiple-episode guest role on the final season of Desperate Housewives.
 Signed to a recurring role in NCIS: Los Angeles as Naval Criminal Investigative Service Assistant Director Owen Granger, Ferrer was promoted to a series regular for the fifth season on February 6, 2013.
-He also appeared in the 2013 film Iron Man 3 as the Vice President.
+Ferrer continued working on NCIS: Los Angeles even after he was diagnosed with cancer.
+He also appeared in the 2013 film Iron Man 3 as the Vice President of the United States.
 Ferrer reprised his role of Albert Rosenfield in the 2017 revival of Twin Peaks.

 Death

-On January 19, 2017, Ferrer died at his Santa Monica home from heart failure and complications of throat cancer at the age of 61.
+On January 19, 2017, Ferrer died at his Santa Monica home from complications of throat cancer at the age of 61.
 At the time of his death, Ferrer was married to producer Lori Weintraub.
 He had two sons and two stepsons.
-Ferrer is buried at Santa María Magdalena de Pazzis Cemetery in San Juan, Puerto Rico, next to his father José Ferrer.

 Legacy

 Miguel O'Hara, the alter ego of the Marvel Comics superhero Spider-Man 2099, was named after Ferrer by his friend, writer Peter David, who co-created the character.

-The seventh episode of the third season of Young Justice: Outsiders was dedicated to him.
-Ferrer had voiced the character Vandal Savage in the first two seasons.
-As a result of his death, David Kaye took over Ferrer's role as Savage as well as his role as Jonathan Rook/Stretch Monster in Stretch Armstrong and the Flex Fighters.
+The Young Justice episode "Evolution" was dedicated to Ferrer.
+Following Ferrer's death, David Kaye took over his role as Vandal Savage as well as his role as Jonathan Rook/Stretch Monster in Stretch Armstrong and the Flex Fighters.

-The Adventure Time: Distant Lands special "Together Again" was also dedicated to him, as well as Polly Lou Livingston, Michel Lyman, and Maureen Mlynarczyk.
-Ferrer voiced the character Death in the series.